NetApp/trident/docs/getting-started/deploying-trident.rst

     | ontapnas_10.0.0.1     | ontap-nas      | true   |       0 |
     +-----------------------+----------------+--------+---------+

-If the storage driver is *not* online, something was wrong with the backend configuration.
-You can view the logs to determine the cause by
+If the creation fails, something was wrong with the backend configuration.
+You can view the logs to determine the cause by running:
-running:

 .. code-block:: console